zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-amazon.md

 [APZ 88.2] (#apz88 .2) {#apz88 .2 .ref .apz} A certain monk
-Notice to him: 'Lord, the world says the world is the world, how much the world goes Is it said?”
+Notice to him: 'Lord, the world says the world is the world, how much the world goes Is it said?"
 Ready.
 Mahana, destructive, says the world.
 Destructions The idea is destroyed.
 The image is destroyed, the chakhavine is destroyed, the eye is destroyed Wei, as a result of the eye, something is born, and it also destroies.
 The contact is destroyed.
 Mind perish.
 Doctrine is ruined.
 Manoconsciousness is destroyed.
 Touch of mind Destructs.
 As a result of the touch of mind, something is born and destroyed.
 Provincible to enjoy Or it will also be destroyed.
-Mahana therefore says the world goes”.
+Mahana therefore says the world goes".

-[APZ 88.3] (#apz88 .3) {#apz88 .3.ref .apz} "Zero looks the world” is
+[APZ 88.3] (#apz88 .3) {#apz88 .3.ref .apz} "Zero looks the world" is
 The locker looks in two ways.
 Absence as a treatment or relic editor As considerations or as such.
-How the absence is characterized by the fact that the locator is zero Do you see, “O, the image gets.
+How the absence is characterized by the fact that the locator is zero Do you see, "O, the image gets.
 Not in the form of pain, as the signal unnoticed.
 Not available as editors.
 Unleash in consciousness.
 This is He hath hath hath hath hath hath made him.